qiaodalee/StarWars/README.md

 use java IDE

 ## Play game
-Press the 'Up' key to move upward'\n'
+Press the 'Up' key to move upward\r\n
 Press the 'Down' key to move downward\n
 Press the 'Left' key to move leftward\n
 Press the 'Right' key to move rightward\n